mindset-dojo/mindset-dojo.github.io/_insights/2025/bill-westfall/2025-11-21-case-for-hypotheticals.md

 There are then several key points for the use (and when not to use) hypotheticals:

 1. They are not suited for critical, especially acute, decision making.
-For example, anyone who has run a web site knows that there are key real world conditions when you have a site down.
+For example, anyone who has run an internet business or site knows that there are key real world conditions when you have a site down.
 In the middle of a crisis, hypotheticals would almost always waste time and resources from quickly fixing the issue.

 2. Try to remove any "triggering" aspects of a hypothetical, like politics or life/death scenarios.
 Even a hypothetical with these topics will suffer from subjectivity, since people may have strong feelings about those related aspects.